devanflores/nextjsworkshop/README.md

 # Welcome to React with Next.js

 Hi there!
 This workshop is an introduction to [React.js](https://reactjs.org) using [Next.js](https://nextjs.org).
 It assumes you have some familiarity with HTML and JavaScript, as well as programming functions like functions, objects, arrays, and classes, but you should be able to follow along regardless.
-If you're having trouble, feel free to ask in the [Hack Club Slack](https://hackclub.com/community)!
+If you're having trouble, feel free to ask in the [Big Red Hacks Discord or in person]!

+Source adapted from a Hack Club tutorial.

 # Requirements